 So many curriculums focus on basic skill practice.
 Traditional rote practice can be monotonous and make students develop a negative view of math.
-Math centers introduce an engaging approach that makes learning multiplication, division, and other math concepts a fun and interactive experience, leaving tedious repetition behind.
+Math dice games introduce an engaging approach that makes learning multiplication, division, and other math concepts a fun and interactive experience, leaving tedious repetition behind.
+Getting your students to fall in love with math again can be as easy as pressing print, adding dice, and getting ready to play!

 15 no prep dice games.
 You will get a PDF that includes these games so all you have to do it press print and you have 15 ready to go math centers for your 4th grade students.